 The pieces of the invitation unfold like a story.
 Starting with intrigue, the creative team at Swell Press invited all recipients to “ Pack your bags” with an extremely detailed, laser-cut overlay [PRO Guide to Laser Cutting] including silhouettes of Palm Springs vegetation, made from Neenah Astrobrights Lunar Blue.

 The second part of the invitation outlines the weekend’s itinerary, all letterpress printed in a bright pink and blue on 236 lb.
 Reich Paper Savoy Brilliant White.
-[Get Swatchbook!]
+[PRO members: Get Swatchbook!]

 This is done against the backdrop of a blind-printed interlocking wedding ring logo – mimicking the bunny and bear theme – designed by a friend of the couple.